kristoffer-tungland/RevitTestRunner/.github/README.md

 You need to configure the following secrets in your GitHub repository settings:

+### For GitHub Package Registry
+- `GH_TOKEN`: Personal Access Token with package permissions
+  1. Go to GitHub Settings ?
+Developer settings ?
+Personal access tokens ?
+Tokens (classic)
+  2. Generate a new token with the following scopes:
+     - `write:packages` - Allows uploading packages to GitHub Package Registry
+     - `read:packages` - Allows downloading packages from GitHub Package Registry
+     - `repo` - Required for accessing private repositories
+  3. Add this token as a repository secret named `GH_TOKEN`

+  **Note**: The default `GITHUB_TOKEN` has limited permissions and may not work for package publishing in all scenarios.
+Using a custom Personal Access Token ensures proper authentication.

 ### For NuGet.org Publishing
 - `NUGET_API_KEY`: Your NuGet.org API key
   1. Go to [NuGet.org](https://www.nuget.org/)